opencomputeproject/Time-Appliance-Project/Time-Card/FPGA/Open-Source/Implementation/Xilinx/TimeCard/Readme.md

 A bitstream generation script runs synthesis and implementation and generates the bitstreams for the specified design runs:
 - The script */[YOUR_PATH]/Implementation/Xilinx/TimeCard/CreateBinaries.tcl* runs the synthesis/implementation of the TimeCardOS design, it generates the  bitstreams and it updates correspondingly the Factory_TimeCardOS.bin
 - The script */[YOUR_PATH]/Implementation/Xilinx/TimeCard/CreateBinariesGolden.tcl* runs the synthesis/implementation of the Golden_TimeCardOS design, it generates the bitstreams and it updates correspondingly the Factory_TimeCardOS.bin
-- The script */[YOUR_PATH]/Implementation/Xilinx/TimeCard/CreateBinariesAll.tcl* runs the synthesis/implementation of both designs, it generates the corresponding bitstreams and it updates correspondingly the Factory_TimeCardOS.bin
+- The script */[YOUR_PATH]/Implementation/Xilinx/TimeCard/CreateBinariesAll.tcl* runs the synthesis/implementation of both designs, it generates the corresponding bitstreams and it updates correspondingly the Factory_TimeCardOS.bin.
+It also create the file TimeCardOS_Gotham.bin which is based on the TimeCardOS.bin and it has an additional 16-byte header with the PCIe ID.

 The binaries are copied to the folder */[YOUR_PATH]/Implementation/Xilinx/TimeCard/Binaries/*.
 The existing bitstreams in the Binaries folder are overwritten and also a copy of the files is created in a subfolder of the Binaries folder with a timestamp.
 This way, the latest implementation run is always found at the same position, but backups of the previous (and current) runs are still available.